SlimIO/cpu-addon/README.md

 ## Entity declaration

-`NULL` parent entities are directly linked to the PC entity (first entity declaration in db)
+`NULL` parent entities are directly linked to the root computer entity (first entity declaration in the agent db)

 |Parent|Name|Description|
 |---|---|---|